destino1281/byte-level-btree/README.md

 - Implements bottom-up split propagation
 - Redistributes children during internal node splits

-This is closer to how database engines handle page-structured indexes.
+This is 30 to 40%  closer to how database engines handle page-structured indexes.

 ---